rebelsky/csc321-jekyll/_dev/_prelim/prelim09.md

   4pm for their talk, (and 1pm, if possible).
 * I have not yet had time to rearrange the schedule.
 I'm currently trying to figure out when my first free moment will be.
+* From your mentor: Please remind the 321 students that I will have a mentor session from 7-8 on Sunday and another one from 6-8 on Thursday but no session for 321 on Tuesday.

 ### Upcoming work